dmit1530-1212/oa02-assignment-1/README.md

 When defining padding and margins, do not fixate on a pixel-perfect measurement.
 Instead, focus on making sure that the layout is fluid and looks good at any viewport width.
 Do this by utilising relative units and flexbox properties such as `justify-content` and `align-items`.

 #### A Note on Your Fixed-Width Layouts
-At your largest breakpoint or view, your layout should switch to a fixed-width centred layout.
+At your largest breakpoint or view, your layout should switch to a fixed-width centered layout.

 Even when you switch to a fixed-width layout, your background colours and background images should span the entire width of the viewport.